vlds18/improving-your-ai-models-mixture-of-experts-moe-new-4040270/README.md

-# COURSENAME
+##Improving your AI Models with Mixture of Experts (MoE)
-This is the repository for the LinkedIn Learning course `course-name`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This repository contains the exercise files for the LinkedIn Learning course “Improving Your AI Models with Mixture of Experts (MoE)”.
+The course introduces the Mixture of Experts (MoE) architecture, a powerful way to scale models efficiently by activating only a subset of specialized experts per input.
+You’ll learn both the theory and practice of MoEs, with hands-on code walkthroughs and real datasets.

 ![lil-thumbnail-url]